Prothrombin (F2) c.*97G>A (G20210A) Pathogenic Variant

 The factor II c.*97G>A (prothrombin G20210A) gene variant is the second most common genetic defect influencing the risk of venous thromboembolism (VTE), with factor V Leiden being the most common.
 Although 6% of individuals with a first-time VTE carry the c.*97G>A variant, its presence does not guarantee the occurrence or recurrence of VTE.
 In addition to genetic factors, VTE risk is affected by acquired and transient factors, such as pregnancy, surgery, malignancy, and oral contraceptive use.

-For detailed clinical recommendations for factor II c.*97G>A testing, refer to the American College of Medical Genetics and Genomics’ 2018 technical standard.
+For detailed clinical recommendations for factor II c.*97G>A testing, refer to the 2018 technical standard update from the American College of Medical Genetics and Genomics (ACMG).
+For more on the recommended testing strategy for inherited thrombophilia, refer to the ARUP Consult Hereditary Thrombophilia - Hypercoagulability topic.

 Disease Overview